mybb/docs.mybb.com/1.8/administration/security/2fa.md

 	</tr>
 </table>

+# Setup and Configuration

+Log into the MyBB Admin Control Panel, then navigate to the `Preferences` page of the `Home` tab.
+An option, titled `Two-Factor Authentication` will be available.
+Check the box, then click `Save Personal Notes & Preferences`.
+A QR code will be presented to you when the page reloads.
+Scan that QR code with your authenticator app, and then the required setup is complete.

+**In case you lose your device or authenticator app in the future**, make sure to save your backup codes in a safe place.
+They can be used if you no longer have the authenticator app for any reason.
+Note that the codes are regenerated every time the backup codes page is viewed, so you can only view them once.
+Viewing the page again will invalidate all old codes and generate a new set.
+As a result, it is strongly recommended to keep your backup codes in a safe place!

 # Troubleshooting

 - Verify that the server and authenticator device are in the same timezone.
 The codes are dependent upon time, within a 30 second time span.